ASarriJackson/Group-Assignment-2/README.md

 All report content is in the directory
 * Report

+The test and train data sets used have been places in a folder called 'data sets' found in the Report depository.
 The reading order:
 * 01 - Introduction
 * 02 - EDA